 It looks absolutely delicious, right?
 Try making kartoffelgratin one of these nights, and let me know how it goes!

-Kartoffelgratin Recipe (German Potato Gratin)
+Kartoffelgratin Recipe (German Scalloped Potatoes)

 Equipment